Minoru Miki: Biography

-Miki was born in Tokushima on March 16, 1930.
-His first musical experiences were of the traditional music of his region.
-He had no formal music education before he moved to Okayama for high school, where he first had contact with European classical music.
-From there, he moved to Tokyo, graduating from Tokyo University of the Arts in 1964.
-In that same year, Miki founded Pro musica Nipponia (日本音楽集団), an orchestra of traditional Japanese instruments for which he would compose a large number of works.
-He also began collaborating with koto virtuoso Keiko Nosaka, developing the 20-string koto and reviving the instrument's repertoire with many new works in various genres and combinations, including five concertos for koto and orchestra.
-Miki composed his first opera, Shunkinsho in 1975, based on Tanizaki's eponymous novel.
-Interest in Japanese traditional music by members of the English Music Theatre Company resulted in the commission of the opera Ada, An Actor's Revenge, to an English libretto by James Kirkup.
+Minoru was born in Tokushima on March 16, 1930.
+His first musical experiences were of the traditional music of this region.
+He had no formal music education before moving to Okayama for high school.
+Here he first encountered European classical music.
+From there, he moved to Tokyo, graduating from the Tokyo University of the Arts in 1964.
+In that same year, Miki founded Pro musica Nipponia (日本音楽集団), an orchestra of traditional Japanese instruments for which he would compose a large amount of work.
+He also began collaborating with koto virtuoso Keiko Nosaka, developing the 20-string koto and reviving the instrument's repertoire with many new works in various genres and combinations.
+This included five concertos for koto and orchestra.

+In 1975 Minoru composed his first opera, Shunkinsho, based on Jun'ichirō Tanizaki's novel of the same name.
+Interest in Japanese traditional music by members of the English Music Theatre Company led to the commission of Ada, An Actor's Revenge after Otokichi Mikami.
+Written by Minoru, this was an opera in two acts to an English libretto by James Kirkup which opened in London in October 1979.

 Ada premiered in London in 1979 and was one of the last works commissioned and performed by the EMTC before its ultimate disbandment in 1980.
-During this period, Miki developed a relationship with director Colin Graham that was to last until the latter's death in 2007.
-The most notable result of this collaboration was the opera Jōruri which was commissioned by Graham for the Opera Theatre of Saint Louis and premiered in 1985.
-It was here where he had moved to following the disbandment of the EMTC.
+During this period, Minoru developed a relationship with director Colin Graham that was to last until Graham's death in 2007.
+The most notable result of this collaboration was the opera Jōruri which was commissioned by Graham for the Opera Theatre of Saint Louis, premiering in 1985.

-From 1992 with Wakahime, Miki adopted a pan-Asian perspective, incorporating music and instruments from a number of Asian countries into his compositions and collaborating with a number of Asian artists.
+With his 1992 work Wakahime, Minoru adopted a pan-Asian perspective, incorporating music and instruments from a number of Asian countries into his compositions and collaborating with a number of Asian artists.
 Some of Miki's operas from thereon – mostly notably Wakahime and Aien – also increasingly dealt with episodes of Japan's presence and interaction with its neighboring Asian countries.
-This recurring theme was often performed on stage and within the plot of those various Asian countries' traditional instruments.
+This recurring theme was often performed on stage and incorporated the traditional instruments of these neighbouring countries.

-Miki died of sepsis at Mitaka city hospital, in Tokyo, during the early hours of December 8 2011.
+Miki died of sepsis at Mitaka city hospital, Tokyo, during the early hours of December 8, 2011.